-Is it worth to sell gold?
-Asked Glenn
+Is the timing right?
+Is it worth to sell my gold, now?

 My aunt had a passion.
 She was hunting for collectibles.
 There was no garage, rummage or tag sale and even no estate auction in our community or neighborhood where she didn’t show up.
 Moreover she was friends to local dealers and flea market sellers.
 Over the years she bought any kinds of collectibles such as furniture, pottery, glass, decorative art and gold articles.
 Now I think about selling some of her items.
 I picked out a brooch, some rings, a necklace, earrings and a chain.
 I read your article “how to spot real gold jewelry” and I already know that real gold jewelry bears hallmarks.
 I’m pretty sure that I found the hallmarks you were talking about in your article.
 Now I wonder, is it worth to sell gold?
 My aunt couldn’t spend much money.
 The most items were paid with pocket change so probably keeping is the better idea.
 What do you think?

 Glenn, your aunt had a great hobby.
 There are so many ways to discover collectibles and all of them bring joy and fun.
 Some collectors are limited to a special artist or designer, to materials, motifs, themes or a certain period of time.
 I understood that your aunt grabbed what has attracted here eye.
 I think the golden rule of collecting is, buy what you personally like.
 Buying as an investment is mostly a bad idea.
 I think your aunt did a great job because the photos of the items you’ve sent me, show several articles which could be valuable.
 I think it’s really worth to sell your gold.